-- The Pleasant Bay Citizens Water Quality Monitoring Program has completed thirteen consecutive monitoring seasons with a sample recovery rate above 90 percent in each season.
-Samples were collected at 16-20 stations over the past five years.
-More than 100 citizen volunteers from the Chatham Water Watchers, Orleans Water Quality Task Force, and the Towns of Harwich and Brewster have been trained to participate in the program.
+- The Pleasant Bay Citizens Water Quality Monitoring Program has completed eighteen consecutive monitoring seasons with a sample recovery rate above 90 percent in each season.
+Samples were collected at 25 stations over the past five years.
+Citizen volunteers from the Chatham Water Watchers, Orleans Water Quality Task Force, and the Towns of Harwich and Brewster have been trained to participate in the program.
 Nutrient-related water quality data collected through the program supported the nitrogen threshold modeling and analysis conducted through the Massachusetts Estuaries Project (MEP).
 The data are essential to the watershed towns of Orleans, Chatham, Harwich and Brewster as they develop plans to reduce nutrient loading in Pleasant Bay.
-Ongoing, the data will be used to monitor progress in achieving targeted nitrogen reductions. - The Pleasant Bay Alliance Citizen Water Quality Monitoring Program Interim Report 2000-2008 was released in December 2009.
-The report compiled data from 2000, the first year of monitoring, through 2008, and provided basic statistics on the reported data. - In October 2010 the Alliance released the Statistical Analysis of Multi-year Water Quality Monitoring Data, which reported any bay-wide and location specific trends that were discernable from statistical analysis of data collected from 2000 through 2009.
-The report showed that water quality is improving at some sites, but declining at others.
-However, most sites did not demonstrate any statistically significant trend.
-In general, those sites showing improvement in water quality tended to be located in the open water areas of the Bay, while those sites showing declining water quality tended to be located in ponds.
+Ongoing, the data will be used to monitor progress in achieving targeted nitrogen reductions. - The Alliance contracted with the Cadmus Group to conduct statistical trend analyses of water quality monitoring data collected by the program.
+The first assessment occurred in 2010 and included data collected between 2000 and 2008.
+A second statistical trend assessment was undertaken in 2015 and included data collected between 2000 and 2014.
+Statistical trend analyses were conducted for twenty individual monitoring locations, and for all locations combined (baywide).
+Trends were assessed for four different nutrient parameters, which in abundance can lead to eutrophic or poor water quality, as well as dissolved oxygen and algal pigments that reveal how a system is responding to nutrient inputs.
+A robust data set of 2,334 samples collected at 33 sites over ten years was used in the analysis.